agronholm/apscheduler/docs/cronschedule.rst

 You can specify a variety of different expressions on each field, and when determining the next execution time, it finds the earliest possible time that satisfies the conditions in every field.
-This behavior closely resembles the "Cron" utility found in most UNIX-like operating systems.
+This behavior resembles the "Cron" utility found in most UNIX-like operating systems.

 You can also specify the starting date for the cron-style schedule through the ``start_date`` parameter, which can be given as a date/datetime object or text.
 See the :doc:`Date-based scheduling section <dateschedule>` for examples on that.

+Unlike with crontab expressions, you can omit fields that you don't need.
+Fields greater than the least significant explicitly defined field default to ``*`` while lesser fields default to their minimum values except for ``week`` and ``day_of_week`` which default to ``*``.
+For example, if you specify only ``day=1, minute=20``, then the job will execute on the first day of every month on every year at 20 minutes of every hour.
+The code examples below should further illustrate this behavior.

+..
+Note:: The behavior for omitted fields was changed in APScheduler 2.0.
+          Omitted fields previously always defaulted to ``*``.

 Available fields